gmp26/kaxo/README.md

 The project uses ReactJS to provide a fast virtual DOM, together with the Reagent flavour of [tonsky/rum](https://github.com/tonsky/rum) to drive React.
 To create an initial fresh, empty figwheel/Rum/ReactJS project I used [this Leiningen template](https://github.com/gmp26/fwrum).

-## License
+## Copyright and Licence

-Copyright © 2014 Alex Voak, Mike Pearson
+Game ©2015 Alex Voak all rights reserved.
+Source code ©2015 University of Cambridge (NRICH project) 2015.

-Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.
+The source code is distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.